top of page

 Quality, not quantity.
 Tourism is here to support our local economy.
 The local economy is not here to support tourism.
 Temporary guests, whether people who buy housing as investments or for occasional occupancy, and regular tourists are all the better off when they understand the ways they can support this extraordinary place and people of our island home.
 It’s best when they understand that their time here is an investment in Maui County’s ability to survive and thrive.
 Our Council has funded the education of tourists as the first step, to make them aware of the environment, the people, and our home.
 Now we need to move beyond tourism as the main driver of our economy.

-As an employer myself who provides local family wage-earning jobs with full benefits, I believe diversifying the economy will create higher-level job and career opportunities so folks don’t have to work 2, 3, or even 4 low-wage jobs just to make ends meet.
+As an employer myself who provides about 100 local family wage-earning jobs with full benefits, I believe diversifying the economy will create higher-level job and career opportunities so folks don’t have to work two, three or even four, low-wage jobs just to make ends meet.
 Besides housing, one of the reasons our youth leave the island is the lack of opportunity to find career work on Maui.
 An important budget item I proposed for fiscal year 2023 will create an implementable plan to diversify Maui’s economy.
-As Mayor, I will work with the contractor who receives this funding to ensure community input as we identify the top industry sectors to expand and invest in!
+As Councilmember again, I will work to ensure community input as we identify the top industry sectors to expand and invest in!

 FOOD SECURITY